AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-filters.md

 zendesk_id: 360016505492
 ---

 If you have multiple metrics in MBI that need to be filtered in a similar way (e.g., filter out test orders), you can create saved Filter Sets and apply them to the metrics.
-This saves you time as you don’t have to add individual filters when creating or editing a metric.
+This saves you time as you do not have to add individual filters when creating or editing a metric.

 See our [training video](https://support.magento.com/hc/en-us/articles/360016730151) to learn more.